TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Case Study I: Store

+A natural fit for our orchestration framework is a \kv store, which we implement atop TD-Orch using a concurrent distributed hash table as the underlying storage structure.

-\myparagraph{Implementation} We compare four orchestration methods: direct-push, direct-pull, sorting-based, and \ourname.
-All of them use MPI for inter-machine communication.
-Direct-push, direct-pull, and \ourname are implemented directly, while the sorting-based method is built on KaDiS~\cite{axtmann2015practical,axtmann2018lightweight,axtmann2017place,harsh2019histogram}, a state-of-the-art massively parallel sorting library.
-All the four methods follows the orchestration interface in \Cref{fig:orchestration_interface}.
+We compare \ourname with Direct Push, Direct Pull, Sorting-based (described in \S\ref{subsec:preliminary_prior_work}), and a decentralized work stealing load balancer~\cite{blumofe1999scheduling}, all using MPI for inter-machine communication.
+Direct Push, Direct Pull, Work Stealing, and \ourname are implemented directly, while Sorting is built on KaDiS~\cite{axtmann2015practical,axtmann2018lightweight,axtmann2017place,harsh2019histogram}, a state-of-the-art MPC sorting library.
+In work stealing, each machine initially owns the tasks for its keys.
+Tasks on overloaded machines are dynamically migrated to idle machines, with the required data fetched via a Direct-Pull path.
+All methods follow the interface in Fig.\ref{fig:orchestration_interface}.

-\myparagraph{Microbenchmark} We evaluate the orchestration frameworks on a database application that uses a distributed hash table as its storage layer.
-Each task fetches a data item from the hash table, performs a multiply-and-add operation, and then writes the updated value back to the hash table.
-Contentions in the workload are handled respectively through the four distinct orchestration strategies.

-We deploy the orchestration frameworks on a cluster of 16 machines, each equipped with AMD Opteron 6272 processors (64 cores, 2.1 GHz), 64 MB L3 cache, and 128 GB of memory.
-The machines are interconnected via a 1 Gbps network.
+\myparagraph{Platform Details} We use a cluster of 1,024 cores---16 machines each equipped with AMD Opteron 6272 processors (64 cores, 2.1 GHz), 64 MB L3 cache, and 128 GB memory.
+Machines are interconnected via a 10~Gbps network.

+\myparagraph{Workloads} We evaluate the orchestration methods on YCSB workloads~\cite{cooper2010benchmarking} A (50\% reads, 50\% writes), B (95\% reads, 5\% writes), C (read-only), and LOAD (write-only), with data access patterns following Zipf distribution~\cite{zipf2016human}, a common setting in database/storage benchmarks (e.g.,~\cite{kang2022pimtreevldb,luo2023smart}).
+Each task fetches a data item, performs a multiply-and-add operation, and then writes the value back if updated.

-\Cref{fig:gamma_linecharts} shows the results of a weak-scaling experiment with varying numbers of machines.
-In this setup, each machine executes 100k tasks, with target data addresses drawn from a Zipf distribution~\cite{zipf2016human} under different exponents $\gamma$.
-More detailed results for varying $\gamma$ are provided in \conffulldifferent{the Appendix of supplementary materials}{\Cref{tab:orch_comparison_gamma}}.
+\myparagraph{Execution Time} Fig.\ref{fig:gamma_linecharts} shows the results of weak-scaling experiments with $P=2$--$16$ machines.
+In this setup, each machine is initialized with 2~million tasks in each batch, with target data addresses drawn from Zipf exponents $\gamma=1.5$--$ 2.5$.

-Both \ourname and the sorting-based method are resilient to adversarial skew and exhibit near-linear weak scalability, but \ourname is faster.
-In multi-machine scenarios, \ourname achieves geometrically-averaged speedups of $2.68\times$, $1.48\times$ and $2.70\times$ over the other three baselines respectively.
+\ourname is \romenum{1} resilient to high skew and delivers near-linear performance under weak scaling, and \romenum{2} significantly faster than other methods.
+Across 2$\sim$16 machines, \ourname achieves geometrically-averaged speedups of $2.09\times$, $1.42\times$, $2.83\times$ and $2.34\times$ over the other four baselines, respectively.